 - They have an unusual ability to rotate their hind limbs at 180°.

 - They have a dual cooling system to thermoregulate.
-They are able to sweat and pant at a time to dissipate heat.
+They can sweat and pant at a time to dissipate heat.

 7. What Does A Raccoon Look Like – Raccoon Appearance

-- A raccoon is a medium-sized animal with grey to brown fur and ringed tail.
+- A raccoon is a medium-sized animal with grey to brown fur and a ringed tail.